meekrosoft/fff/README.md

 }
 ```

-The fake will call your custom functions in the order specified by the SET_CUSTOM_FAKE_SEQ
+The fake will call your custom functions in the order specified by the `SET_CUSTOM_FAKE_SEQ`
 macro.
 When the last custom fake is reached the fake will keep calling the last custom
 fake in the sequence.
-This macro works much like the SET_RETURN_SEQ macro.
+This macro works much like the `SET_RETURN_SEQ` macro.

 ## Return value history

 Say you have two functions f1 and f2. f2 must be called to release some resource
 allocated by f1, but only in the cases where f1 returns zero. f1 could be
-pthread_mutex_trylock and f2 could be pthread_mutex_unlock. <tt>fff</tt> will
+pthread_mutex_trylock and f2 could be pthread_mutex_unlock. fff will
 save the history of returned values so this can be easily checked, even when
 you use a sequence of custom fakes.
 Here's a simple example: